kyrab/website/_posts/2021-07-29-weekend-palma-mallorca.md

 ![](/assets/images/2021-07-30a.jpg)

 7pm: head to the airport.
-- While waiting for our delayed flight home (we did not end up departing until 10:30pm, even though we were scheduled for 9pm), I discovered that the McDonald's Spain *croquetas* are my guilty pleasure.
+- While waiting for our delayed flight home (we did not end up departing until 10:30pm, even though we were scheduled for 9pm), I discovered that the McDonald's Spain *croquetas* are my guilty pleasure!

 ## Closing Remarks

-Since this was such a short trip, I was able to add very specific time intervals during which I did everything, so this post ended up being a little longer than expected.
+There you have it: an active yet relaxing trip to Palma de Mallorca.
+Since this did span such a short period of time, I was able to add very specific time intervals during which I did everything, so this post ended up being a little longer than expected.
 Oh well!